floooh/oryol/code/Modules/Render/README.md

 automatic unloading and reloading of resource data as needed (for instance for a resource streaming system, or more mundanely, because of a lost GL context).

-Other nice side-effects or Setup objects are:
+Other nice side-effects of Setup objects are:

 1. they simplify and unify the resource creation process
 2. they can be stored, copied and generally handed around